Cyb3r-Jak3/pypy-flask/README.md

 # Pypy3-Flask

 Docker base image for deploying python applications on pypy with flask, gunicorn and gevent.
 Saves on container build time with wrapping it all into one repo.
-This image is avaiable from DockerHub, Github, and Gitlab.
+This image is available from DockerHub, Github, and Gitlab.

 ## Using